 Breaking down the US by EV charging

-Anyone who has visited the US can attest that it’s a rather large country with 50+ cultural and economical identities.
-United federally but still independent locally, these states are responsible for much of their own governing and decisions as it pertains to that specific state.
+Anyone who has visited the US can attest that it’s a rather large country with 50+ cultural and economic identities.
+United federally, but still independent locally, these states are responsible for much of their own governing and decisions as it pertains to that specific state.
 This includes charging infrastructure.

-As the number of electric vehicles grows, many states are not equipped with the charging networks this zero-emission paradigm shift requires.
-On the flip side, some states most certainly are.
+As the number of electric vehicles on roads grows, many states are not equipped with the charging network this zero-emission shift requires.
+On the flip side, others are much better off to start.
 Factors such as size, geography, weather conditions, and even culture have all had their affect on how quickly or slowly electrification has been adapted.

-As you will see below, there is more to this equation than simply how many EVs are on roads in a given state versus how may chargers are available.
+As you will see below, there is more to this equation than simply how many EVs are on roads in a given state, versus how many chargers are available (although we do share that data as well).
 Let’s break it down.